faustzero1/faustzero1.github.io/_sources/post/2022-09-12-0x01-Notes-i_decided_to_use_ssg_by_romanzolotarev.md

 <!-- Your Content Start After This Line -->

-# I decided to use ssg by romanzolotarev #NOTFINISHEDYET
+# I decided to use ssg by romanzolotarev

 Date published: 2022-09-12

+*Still need adding more information about this*

 ---